annapuddles/prim-dns/README.md

 ### `POST /alias`

+Create or update an alias for a SecondLife prim URL.
+A prim should make this request whenever it receives a new URL, such as when the script is restarted, the prim changes regions, or the region the prim is in restarts.

 #### Headers
 - `X-SecondLife-Object-Key` The key of the requesting prim, used as the name of the alias if no custom name is provided.
 - `Authorization` The auth string is required to update an existing alias, but may be omitted when creating a new alias.